-The Advisory Board Meeting was held on 16 May 2019 in conjunction with the APERC Annual Conference.
-The next Advisory Board Meeting is planned to take place in May 2020.
+The latest Advisory Board Meeting was held on 16 May 2019 in conjunction with the APERC Annual Conference.

+The next Advisory Board Meeting is planned to take place on 17 September 2020 via online.

 IV.
 APERC RESEARCH STAFF

 APERC researchers are generally drawn from energy research organisations, both government and non-government, in APEC member economies.
 The minimum term of researchers supported by APERC's budget is one year, which may be extended subject to consultations with the relevant organisations in member economies.